 You can find a comprehensive procedure on body mapping with children by psychologists Zandt and Barrett here.

 Once you have done this process with a range of feelings with your child, then you can discuss strategies on how to deal with and defuse these big emotions.

-Check out this video on breathing as a great starting point.
+Check out this video on breathing as a great starting point for next steps.

 Do you think body mapping will help your child understand their big emotions?